ojosproject/website/news/2024/12-4-Palliaview-v0.2.md

 ![Ojos Project header](@site/static/images/header.png)

 The Engineering team has developed the Palliaview system into the next stage.
-We have 3D-printed the shell and mount for the system, making it customizable and enabling it to adapt to any surface.
+We have 3D printed the  new shell and mount for the system, making it customizable and adaptable for any surface and purpose.

-The Palliaview v0.1 shell was not able to fully seat the monitor, but the new shell fully encompasses the body of the monitor, making the system more structurally sound.
+The Palliaview v0.1 shell was unable to securely and evenly hold the display monitor.
+With the new shell design, it fully encompasses the body of the monitor, making the system more structurally sound.

 We reduced the material used by 44% going from 323g of PLA filament used in the display shell to 183g for this iteration.

-Reduce manufacturing time from approximately 8 hours to 5.5 hours of 3d printing time for display.
+Thus, Reduce manufacturing time from approximately 8 hours to 5.5 hours of 3d printing time for display.

 <!-- truncate -->

 ## Development of Palliaview V0.3

 We are excited to announce the new development stage of V0.3.
 In this new iteration, we are bringing a new design to the internal system with the implementation of embedded systems replacing the Raspberry Pi.
 We can reduce the cost of production and increase power efficiency by doing this.
-On the outer aspect of the Palliaview, we are continuing to develop the shell to be slimmer and material efficient, and making the mount more user-friendly.
+On the outer aspect of the Palliaview, we are continuing to develop the shell to be slimmer and material efficient,and making the mount more user-friendly.

 ## Get Involved